KnightJam1/HighscoreServer/README.md

 ## Status

-**Work in Progress**: This project is actively being developed.
+**Work in Progress Alpha**: This project is in alpha and should only be used for testing purposes while it is still being developed.
 Contributions and feedback are welcome!

 ## Features